 Artwalk October 2018 - Treason Gallery

 The Art Walk this month as a personal reunion of sorts as I met a number of people I had not seen in years.
 Ron Adams was one of my teaching mentors when I student taught at Mercer Island High School in 1991.
-It certainly a pleasure to reconnect with him.
+It certainly was a pleasure to reconnect with him.
 I ran into him at Greg Kucera Gallery and he told me to hit the Treason Gallery to see the work of a former student of his.

 I was not disappointed as the artist this month is Mary Iverson.
-I've seen he work I think at the SAM Gallery, maybe COCA, and I know I had seen her Posters for the People, an art collaboration with the Seattle Sounders Soccer Club.
+I've seen her work I think at the SAM Gallery, maybe COCA, and I know I had seen her Posters for the People, an art collaboration with the Seattle Sounders Soccer Club.

 Confluence is a stunning body of work created by Iverson, who teaches at Skagit Valley College.
-The theme deals with environmental issue we currently face.
+The theme deals with environmental issues we currently face.
 Expertly painted with oils, landscapes are then embellished with scribed lines using an x-acto knife.
 I can't imagine the nerve it would take to complete this.
 One slip and hour upon hour of painting is ruined.
 The recurring images of cargo containers and container ships occupy spaces in this grid.
 Worth a stop if you're in the area.